This Year's Model: Writing and recording

 Thomson says the sessions were "vibrant", productive and completed without difficulty.
 They began each day around 11 a.m. and finished around 9 p.m.
 According to Béchirian, "the whole thing was really good, it was really friendly, very positive.
 Everyone was really excited because they were the stars of the moment."
 Costello and the Attractions collaborated during the songwriting process.
 Although Costello preferred an "immaculate approach" to songwriting, wherein he would not present songs to the musicians until they were fully written, the Attractions offered suggestions that helped shape the songs.
 For "(I Don't Want to Go to) Chelsea", Costello based the guitar parts on the 1964 tracks "I Can't Explain" by the Who and "All Day and All of the Night" by the Kinks, which the band used to create new figures to make "Chelsea" stand out on its own.
 The band recorded several outtakes, including "Radio Radio" and "Big Tears", the latter featuring a guest contribution from the Clash guitarist Mick Jones.
 Other tracks written or demoed included "Crawling to the U.S.A.", "Running Out of Angels", "Green Shirt" and "Big Boys".

 Mixing

 The album was mixed at Eden by Béchirian with Lowe and Costello in attendance; Costello did not contribute due to his relative inexperience in the studio.
 The mixing console had been custom-built by Béchirian in the early 1970s after the studio had changed locations.
-According to author Mick St. Michael, Lowe intentionally made the record louder than its predecessor.
+According to the author Mick St. Michael, Lowe intentionally made the record louder than its predecessor.
 Béchirian recalled in an interview with Mix magazine that Lowe's primary goal was to "make sure the bass sat in well with the kick" and to bring Costello's voice to the forefront.
 With the record completed, Costello and the Attractions toured America in January 1978.